 - Fraud deals may involve shipping, wire transfers, overpayment or cashiers checks.
 Unusual requests involving the transaction may be a signal of a potential scam.

-- Do not wire money for any transaction whether you are a buyer or seller without first verifying the identity of the person you are dealing with.
+- Buyers and sellers: do not wire money for any transaction without first verifying the identity of the other parties involved in the transaction.

-- If presented with an "invoice" from PayPal or other payment service, verify it is genuine.
+- If presented with an "invoice" from PayPal or other payment service, verify its authenticity.

 - Use your best judgment in all transactions.